groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 ## Sending Email

 <span id="v20-upgrade-FAQ-sendemail-confemail"></span>
 ### New!
-Confirm Sending Emails from Personal Inbox to Unmoderated Groups
+Confirm Sending Emails from Personal Email Account to Unmoderated Groups

 Spammers are sometimes able to hijack personal email addresses, and then send spam to all of that person's contacts, including the GroupVine email communities they are able to send to.
-To help avoid this risk, when emails are sent from your personal inbox to any account or sub-group address that isn't already being moderated, the GroupVine20 system will immediately respond with a Confirmation request email to confirm that the email is legitimate.
+To help avoid this risk, when emails are sent from your personal email account to any account or sub-group address that isn't already being moderated, the GroupVine20 system will immediately respond with a Confirmation request email to confirm that the email is legitimate.

-If you're interested in skipping this confirmation step, you can change the setting **Emails from personal inbox required confirmation?** on the <img src="/docimages/transparent-gear-icon.png" height="22">**Account Settings** page under **Email security** to `No`
+If you're interested in skipping this confirmation step, you can change the setting **Emails from personal email account required confirmation?** on the <img src="/docimages/transparent-gear-icon.png" height="22">**Account Settings** page under **Email security** to `No`

 <span class="highlight">